Updated January 2020

 Because we knew so little about Walt Disney World at the time, we didn’t know how amazing it was that we got to be there for the International Flower & Garden Festival!
 There are only four festivals per year… Flower & Garden (Spring), Food & Wine (Fall), Festival of the Holidays (Christmas) and Festival of the Arts (Winter)

 Disney’s Typhoon Lagoon

 This water park, I think, is meant for older kids/teens and adults for the most part.
 One look at the wave that came out of the simulator was the first time in my life I have regretted being outnumbered by my kids.
 With so many young kids, it was overwhelming.
 The waves go up to 6 feet high.
+Do yourself a favour and just go watch a video on YouTube with the waves.
+It’s BANANAS.
 They do alternate the big waves with the smaller waves, so you could get out before it became too much.
 I just didn’t feel like we could relax as much with the surf pool.
 This place was super rad, and had the same set up us Blizzard Beach for littles.
 It had more thrilling water slides than Blizzard Beach.
 They had these two roller coaster type water slides (Crush ‘n’ Gusher) that were unreal!